richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 As a verified admin, you can erase a user from Viva Engage to comply with a [General Data Protection Regulation (GDPR) data subject request](/compliance/regulatory/gdpr-dsr-Office365).
 When you erase a user, the action removes their personally identifying information, but their messages and files remain.
 You can review a user's messages and files to decide which ones to delete.
 An ID ties to remaining content, but not with the user's name.

-Choose the approach that makes sense for your situation, and **follow the steps in the order listed**.
+Choose the approach that applies for your case, and **follow the steps in the order listed**.
 The order matters: after you erase a user, you can't find their data to delete it.

 | Approach | Steps |
 | :----- | :----- |